Cap-go/website/content/blog/in-app-purchases-capacitor.md

 If fetching your [Offerings](https://www.revenuecat.com/docs/entitlements#offerings), [products](https://www.revenuecat.com/docs/entitlements#products), or available [packages](https://www.revenuecat.com/docs/entitlements#adding-packages) are empty, it's due to some configuration issue in the respective store.

 The most common reasons for this in App Store Connect are an out-of-date 'Paid Applications Agreement' or products not at least in the 'Ready To Submit' state.
-In Google Play this usually occurs when the app is not published on a closed track and a valid test user added.
+In GooglePlay this usually occurs when the app is not published on a closed track and a valid test user added.

 You can find more info about troubleshooting this issue in RevenueCat [Help Center](https://support.revenuecat.com/hc/en-us/articles/360041793174).